 Caroline Newman Small is a shareholder with Davis & Santos.
-Caroline focuses her practice on commercial litigation, including banking litigation, IRS controversies and tax litigation.
-Caroline¹s tax practice involves representing individuals, business entities, and financial institutions in IRS disputes regarding liens, levies, summonses and other collection proceedings.
+Caroline focuses her practice on commercial litigation, including banking litigation, IRS controversies, tax litigation, and bankruptcy.

 Caroline received her J.D. with high honors from The University of Connecticut School of Law in 2006, her M.S. in Chemistry from The University of Connecticut in 2002, and her B.S. in Chemistry from Trinity College in 2001.